auth0/docs/articles/best-practices/rules.md

 Any call to the [`/logout`](/api/authentication#logout) endpoint could be interrupted, so explicit Auth0 session termination is not guaranteed.
 This is important, as any explicit condition that caused an `unauthorized` error must be re-checked in any subsequent rule pipeline execution, and it should not be possible to bypass these condition check(s) through any other conditions (such as [`prompt===none`](/api-auth/tutorials/silent-authentication)).
 :::

-The example provided above also demonstrates best practice use of both [early exit](#exit-early) as well as [email address verification](#check-if-an-email-is-verified), as described in the [Performance](#performance) and [Security](#security) sections below.
+The example provided above also demonstrates best practice use of both [early exit](/best-practices/performance#exit-early) as well as [email address verification](#check-if-an-email-is-verified), as described in [Performance Best Practices](/best-practices/performance) and [Security Best Practices](/best-practices/custom-db-connections/security).
 Note: the `getRoles` function used is implemented elsewhere within the rule, as a wrapper function to a third-party API.

 ## Security